pinksheep

 Check the history any time

 Every run has a full record: what happened, what was approved, what was skipped, and when.
-That makes the workflow auditable and easier to improve.
+That makes the work auditable and easier to improve.

 Run history is useful for debugging, but it also gives the team a simple record of what happened day to day.